horus018/tests_with_cucumber/README.md

 **Hook File: `hooks.rb`**
 This file contains functions that will be called before or after each Scenario, with or without specified tags.

+**If you are getting the chrome version problem when running browser tests, download the last stable version of chromedrive here <a>https://googlechromelabs.github.io/chrome-for-testing/#stable</a>**

 <br>
 <br>
 <br>